TorbenJakobsen/decimaldate/README.rst

 .. note::

    | You can use other virtualization tools as you prefer.
-   | You can choose andother name than ``venv``, but the Makefile makes this assumption.
+   | You can choose another name than ``venv``, but the Makefile makes this assumption.

 Activate (source) the virtual environment (remember the ``.`` activation).